dropbox/dropbox-sdk-java/ReadMe.md

 }
 ```

-You can also download the Java SDK JAR and and its dependencies directly from the [latest release page](https://github.com/dropbox/dropbox-sdk-java/releases/latest).
+You can also download the Java SDK JAR and and its required dependencies directly from the [latest release page](https://github.com/dropbox/dropbox-sdk-java/releases/latest).
+Note that the distribution artifacts on the releases pages do not contain optional dependencies.

 ## Get a Dropbox API key